 Sprinkle with fresh parsley and serve.

 The time of cooking on the stove shouldn't be too long, these veggies cook very fast.
 Plus you have 25 more minutes in the oven.
-The purpose of sautéing first on the stove is to get everything mixed together, coated with the oils and cream and infused with flavors.
-This dish stores really well in a glass, air tight container in the fridge for few days and it takes 30 secs or one minute (depending on the quantity) to reheat in a microwave (not a fan of the microwave in general but sometimes convenience wins).
+The purpose of sautéing first on the stove is to get everything mixed together, coated with oils and cream and infused with flavors.
+This dish stores really well in a glass, air-tight container in the fridge for few days and it takes 30 secs or one minute (depending on the quantity) to reheat in a microwave (not a fan of the microwave in general but sometimes convenience wins).